cncf/glossary/CONTRIBUTING.md

 Please read the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

 Below are the guidelines for how to contribute to the code that runs the CNCF Glossary website.
-For guidlines on contributing to the content of the Glossary itself, however, please see [How to Contribute](https://glossary.cncf.io/contribute/).
+For guidelines on contributing to the content of the Glossary itself, however, please see [How to Contribute](https://glossary.cncf.io/contribute/).

 ## How can I contribute?